robbrockbank/calico-mesos-deployments/docs/CalicoWithTheDockerContainerizer.md

 Value = <network name>
 ```

-Where `<network name>` is the name of the network, for example "data-tier".
+Where `<network name>` is the name of the network, for example "databases".

+> (*) The selection is arbitrary because the additional net parameter overrides
+> the selected network type.

 #### Launching a container with a JSON blob